true

 For federal taxes for tax years through 2017:

-• If you itemize, you can deduct “Job expenses and certain miscellaneous deductions.”
-This category of deductions must exceed 2% of your adjusted gross income.
-In addition to school-related unreimbursed employee expenses, you can include union dues, investment expenses, tax preparation fees, and certain other expenses to get over the 2% threshold.
+- This category of deductions has to exceed 2% of your adjusted gross income and can include unreimbursed employee expenses, union dues, investment expenses, tax preparation fees, and certain other expenses to get over the 2% threshold.

 Reducing your Educator Expense Deduction

 Under certain circumstances, you may have to reduce your Educator Expense Deduction.
-According to the IRS, you must subtract the following from your deduction:
+Your deduction is reduced by:

 Job-related teacher expenses for certain states

-The deduction will be available on state taxes only as a miscellaneous itemized deduction, if you exceed the standard deduction limit.
+The deduction is available on state taxes only as a miscellaneous itemized deduction, if you exceed the Standard Deduction limit.

-Remember that in order to deduct home office expenses, you must have a dedicated space that you use exclusively for your job.
-For example, if you work at your kitchen table, it will not qualify.
+Remember that in order to deduct home office expenses, you have to have a dedicated space that you use exclusively for your job.
+For example, if you work at your kitchen table, it won't qualify.

 Keep in mind that depending on which home office deduction method you choose, you may be able to deduct utilities too, like your internet bills.
 Keep track of all of these items.